Exclusive — Mike Pompeo Launches Midterm Push, Aims to ‘Crush’ Democrats

 Democrat majorities in both chambers of Congress are slim and beatable in November 2022.
 For Republicans to retake the House, they need to flip a net five seats or more.
 To retake the Senate, the Republicans need to take back a net one seat.

-Marlow also what issues Pompeo believes are most resonant.
+Marlow also asked what issues Pompeo believes are most resonant.
 Pompeo said he believes it is the things closest to home that make the difference with voters.

 “It’s the things here at home.
 I spent the last four years as CIA director and secretary of state.
 We did good work in the Trump administration securing American freedom,” Pompeo said.
 “You can see the differences with President Biden overseas this past week — the weakness is a stark contrast to the way we handled ourselves across the world.
 The issues are in front of us.
 The woke nature on our campuses scares the heck out of me — a next generation raised to think that antiracism is at the core of what America is and we have a racist founding?
 That the Green New Deal is going to save America?
 These ideas that we now have infiltrating the next generation of Americans and American leaders is something we’ve got to address.
 If you cancel the voices that reflect our founders’ ideals and the things that made America the most exceptional nation in the world, no amount of work anywhere in the world will save America from what our founders ultimately knew could bring the republic down.”